Hi, I'm Wes.

 cTWAS

 causal-TWAS (cTWAS) is an integrative method for identifying causal genes at GWAS loci using eQTL data.
 Transcriptome-wide association studies (TWAS) use eQTL to infer gene expression in a GWAS cohort and test (inferred) gene expression for association with a trait.
 TWAS is useful for nominating candidate genes but prone to false positives due to genetic confounding.
 Genetic confounding occurs when non-causal genes are linked with causal variants or genes that affect the trait through another mechanism.
 Motivated by causal inference, cTWAS conditions on genetic confounders, jointly modeling sparse effects of all nearby genes and variants in an extended fine-mapping framework. cTWAS substantially reduces false positives relative to alternative methods, making it a reliable tool for linking variants to genes.
-The manuscript for cTWAS is under review.
+The manuscript for cTWAS was published in the January 2024 issue of Nature Genetics.

 bmediatR